CROWN KILLS MAGNA CARTA - JURY TRIALS TO BE CUT

 WHAT HAS CAUSED THE CROWN COURT BACKCLOGG?

 Covid and the Emergency Workers Act 2018 (the Act) created a perfect storm resulting in the collapse of the English criminal justice system.
-The latter was passed November 2018 and was sold to the public as a means of protecting front line emergency worker staff such as nurses and ambulance staff from attacks.
-This was allegedly be achieved by making any assault on their person a stand alone offence.
-In reality, it was used by the crown to empower and excuse the police from committing brutality.
-Specifically, prior to the Act; should a police officer lay their hands on a civillian/subject illegally; that person was allowed to use proportionate force to resist.
+The latter was passed November 2018 and was sold to the public as a means of protecting front line emergency-worker staff such as nurses and ambulance staff from attacks.
+This was allegedly to be achieved by making any assault on their person a stand alone offence.
+In reality, it was used by the crown to empower and excuse the police from committing increased brutality.
+Specifically, prior to the Act; should a police officer lay their hands on a civilian/subject illegally; that person was allowed to use proportionate force to resist.
+But now: if 4 police officers attacked a man with a concussion for no reason, the concussed man would be allowed to push back.
+With the passing of the Act the concussed man lost that right and was automatically be charged with offence on an assault on an emergency worker.

-WHAT ARE THE NEXT STEPS AFTER SECOND READING
+WHAT ARE THE NEXT STEPS AFTER SECOND READING?

 House of Common Committee Stage: line-by-line scrutiny - amendments and debates.
 This could technically start next week.